JonParton/Nextjs_ASWA_Starter/README.md

 | `/`           | `api`         | `out`                           |

 - Once this is done you should have a .github folder with the Github Workflow that will automate all of our deployments to Azure 🔥🔥🏃‍♂️🏃‍♂️.
-- Replace the README.md file with yoru own.
+- Replace the README.md file with your own.
 - Add a local.settings.json to your API folder to fix CORS locally (GOTCHA explained below)

 Commits to the Main Branch will now publish your project straight to Azure and if you create a feature branch with a Pull Request it will even create a Staging Version for you to test and let you know where it is (Awesome!).